 Use multiobjective optimization when tradeoffs are required for conflicting objectives.
 Examples are weight and strength in structural design and risk and return in portfolio optimization.

 Use linear least-squares solvers to fit a linear model to acquired data or to solve a system of linear equations, including when the parameters are subject to bound and linear constraints.

 Nonlinear Least-Squares Applications

-Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound constraints.
+Use nonlinear least-squares solvers to fit a nonlinear model to acquired data or to solve a system of nonlinear equations, including when the parameters are subject to bound, linear, and nonlinear constraints.

 Use MATLAB Compiler™ and MATLAB Compiler SDK™ to deploy MATLAB® optimization models as standalone executables, web apps, C/C++ shared libraries, Microsoft® .NET assemblies, Java® classes, and Python® packages.